 However, as our world becomes ever more porous, I understand that the best way to study society comes from an interdisciplinary perspective.
 As reflected in the latest trends in scholarship, great answers to tough questions emerge out of dialogue with diverse voices working together to unearth, poke and prod all the relevant angles.
 My interests, thus broadly defined, are in Africa and the African diaspora, cultural movements, development and globalization, identity politics, masculinity, postcolonial theory, un- and underemployment and urbanization.

 I aim to produce scholarship that is not only pertinent to the most pressing issues of our day, but that is interesting enough for people – a public beyond the academy – to pay attention.
 My hope is that my research inspires interest in my audience and greater understanding for my subjects.
-I believe that my scholarly contribution is twofold: to build bridges between increasingly disparate worldviews and to make visible people who are otherwise invisible, excluded in this era of globalization.
+I believe that my scholarly contribution is twofold: to build bridges between increasingly disparate worldviews and to illuminate the journeys of those who, by way of social and economic exclusions, leave an absence in the formal record.
 This sense of purpose is reflected in much of the writing to have come out of my dissertation fieldwork: opinion pieces in my university newspaper, The Daily Californian as well as in the globally-renowned Africa Report, and visual sociology pieces that analyze photographs of men and street art in Abidjan, featured in the American Sociological Association’s Contexts Magazine and Poetics, an interdisciplinary journal on culture, the media and the arts.

 I invite you to check out the following multimedia from my time in Abidjan: the first is a song I produced with Busta, a former mobile street vendor and Tino and MC Black, my research assistants who were perfume vendors in Abidjan’s Adjamé market and active participants in the local hip hop scene (these are their stage names).
 As an American, the cultural capital my association afforded them was priceless, so before I left the field we collaborated in producing this song in French, English, and local dialect.